-The Novo Nordisk Foundation Center for Basic Metabolic Research > Research > Metabolic Receptology and Enteroendocrinology > Scientific Director Pr...
+The Novo Nordisk Foundation Center for Basic Metabolic Research > Research > Section for Metabolic Receptology and Enteroendocrinology > Scientific Director Pr...

 Research Director Thue W. Schwartz

 Thue W. Schwartz is presently Professor of Molecular Pharmacology at University of Copenhagen coming from a background in both academia/MRC research professor; in the pharmaceutical industry /VP of research in Corporate Research at Novo Nordisk; and in biotech / founder and chief scientific officer of the biotech company 7TM Pharma A/S devoted to discoveries of pharmaceuticals against metabolic diseases based on his molecular pharmacology research.

 Currently Dr. Schwartz is head of the cross disciplinary "Food Fitness & Pharma" UNIK directed against life style diseases (~20 M EUR grant from the Danish Ministry of Science and Innovation, 2009-13).